◉ ÁRON FENYVESI ◉

 ◉ MARILOU LANEUVILLE ◉

-Canadian-born Marilou Laneuville is the Head of Exhibitions and Publications, as well as a curator, at the Lyon Museum of Contemporary Art, where she has been working since 2008.
-She has curated numerous exhibitions, including Echoes of the Past, Promises of the Future (2025), which explores new technologies; AYA TAKANO – New Myth (2023); Nathalie Djurberg & Hans Berg – The Skin Is a Thin Container (2023); and Christine Rebet – Escapology (2021).
-She is also involved in the creation of artist and curator residencies at macLYON and has published several essays in exhibition catalogues.
-Since 2019, she has been the co-artistic director of Jeune création internationale, an exhibition devoted to emerging artists and presented as part of the Lyon Biennale.
+Canadian-born Marilou Laneuville has been working at the Museum of Contemporary Art Lyon (macLYON) since 2008, where she is Head of Exhibitions and Publications and Curator.
+She has organized several exhibitions, including Echoes of the Past, Promises of the Future (2025), which explores new technologies; AYA TAKANO - New Myth (2023); Nathalie Djurberg & Hans Berg - The Skin Is a Thin Container (2023); and Christine Rebet - Escapology (2021).
+She is also actively involved in the development of macLYON's artist and curatorial residency programmes and has published several essays in exhibition catalogues.
+Since 2019, she has been co-artistic director of Jeune création internationale, an exhibition of emerging artists at the Lyon Biennale.
+Photo by Yanis Ourabah

 ◉ ANDREA BORDÁCS ◉